The UK is perfectly placed for a paddleboarding escape, whether it be on the sea, river or loch.

 Guided Overnight Paddleboard Adventure

-If you are looking for an exciting mini adventure, then join Psyched Paddleboarding as they head out at dusk, to set up camp in a wonderfully ‘wild’ location.
-Enjoy the serenity as you watch the stars fill up the sky while heading out on a magical night time paddle in Anglesey, the calm water underneath you as you float under the evening sky.
-After some exploration you get to snuggle up in your toasty warm sleeping bag to enjoy a peaceful night out in nature.
-Adventure is all about getting into the wilderness, enjoying time out from work and technology and being at peace in the wonderful outdoors.
-It’s about letting nature invigorate you.
-You will really get the true feeling of being an adventurer after you’ve enjoyed this trip.
+If you are looking for an exciting mini adventure, then join Psyched Paddleboarding as they head out at dusk to set up camp in a wonderfully ‘wild’ location.
+Enjoy the serenity as you watch the stars fill up the sky while heading out on a magical nighttime paddle in Anglesey, the calm water underneath you as you float under the evening sky.
+After some exploration, you get to snuggle up in your toasty warm sleeping bag to enjoy a peaceful night spend wild camping under the stars.
+Escape the everyday, shake off your worries and stresses and be recharged and reinvigorated by time spent in nature.

 Paddleboard Tour Langland Bay to Mumbles Knab Rock

-Meeting in our beach hut at Langland, with two great options for this paddle tour, you get to make the most of your time out on the water.
-Either starting from Langland Bay and heading toward Mumbles Knab Rock or vice versa.
-Meandering your way along the lovely scenic coastal town, tide assisted for a nice relaxing experience we will head past the famous pier and explore around Mumbles Knab Rock.
-You can expect the tour to take around 2 hours 30 minutes, we do recommend you have some experience, or a few lessons with us prior to heading out for this fun filled adventure on the sea.
+For a paddleboard tour in South Wales how about heading out with SUP Gower on an excursion around Swansea?
+With two great options for this paddle tour, you get to make the most of your time out on the water.
+Either starting from Langland Bay and heading toward Mumbles Knab Rock or vice versa, you’ll meander your way along the lovely scenic coastal town, tide-assisted for a nice relaxing experience.
+You’ll head past the famous Mumbles pier and explore around Mumbles Knab Rock.
+You can expect the tour to take around 2 hours 30 minutes, all equipment is provided, but SUP Gower does recommend having some experience or a few lessons with them prior to heading out for this fun-filled adventure on the sea.

 Top 5 Paddleboarding Holidays in England